mushroomfire/mdapy/README.rst

 V0.10.1 (Under development)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+- Provide a GUI interface based on the polyscope.
 - Fix a bug when generating System from array with velocity.
 - Modify repr of System to print entire DataFrame.
+- Fix a bug in pair_distribution class.
+- Fix a bug when loading dump file.
+- Updated README

 V0.10.0 (November 28, 2023)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^